At Premier Surgical Network, it’s about more than just treating cancer.

 - ensuring women who don’t have breast cancer are treated correctly and do not undergo unnecessary breast surgery;

 - treating high-risk women early if they develop breast cancer, as well as treating them prophylactically if they have a genetic predisposition; and

 - screening women appropriately and diagnosing women early by needle biopsy when they are found to have lesions early.

-“The bottom line is breast cancer treated early gets cured.
+“After 35 years of treating patients with breast cancer, one great frustration is meeting the patient who, because of fear, ignorance or lack of insurance, has failed to go for a mammogram and comes in with advanced disease,” he says.
+“The bottom line is that when we find breast cancer early, it can usually be cured.
 Not 100% of cases, but most cases,” Frost says.
 “I can’t tell you we have it cured completely.
 We don’t.
 But we do cure the majority of our patients.”

 Premier Surgical Network

 Published (and copyrighted) in Suburban Family Magazine, Volume 13, Issue 13.

 For more info on Suburban Family Magazine, click here.